SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

 - If you find _one_ study that says something unusual, nobody much cares.
 Can you find multiple studies that form a pattern?
 <img src="{{ site.baseurl }}/images/2021-08-18-covid-vaccines-alzheimers-jnlgeront.jpg" width="400" height="129" alt="Jnl Gerontology: DTAP vaccines and lower Alzheimers" title="Jnl Gerontology: DTAP vaccines and lower Alzheimers" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-- Our intrepid _WSJ_ OpEd writer found another, from earlier this year. <sup id="fn3a">[[3]](#fn3)</sup>  This study involved only the TDaP vaccine, but found a [hazard ratio](https://en.wikipedia.org/wiki/Hazard_ratio) between the vaccinated and unvaccinated of 0.58 (95% CL: 0.54 &ndash; 0.63).
+- Our intrepid _WSJ_ OpEd writer found _one_ other, from earlier this year. <sup id="fn3a">[[3]](#fn3)</sup>  This study involved only the TDaP vaccine, but found a [hazard ratio](https://en.wikipedia.org/wiki/Hazard_ratio) between the vaccinated and unvaccinated of 0.58 (95% CL: 0.54 &ndash; 0.63).
 That's